DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 - RATE 3 is the time (milliseconds) to run the third vector, between points #2 and #3 (sustain).
 - RATE 4 is the time (milliseconds) to run the last vector, between points #3 (sustain) and #4 (release).

-:information_source: The module's logic computes needed speeds to run each vector, depending the distance between points, and specified rate.
+:information_source: The module's logic computes needed _speeds_ to run each vector, depending the distance between points, and specified rate.

-:warning: Except points #3 (sustain) and #4 (release), any point can be bypassed if the "distance" is zero (consecutive points are overlapped), or if the RATE is set to 0ms.
+:warning: Except points #3 (sustain) and #4 (release), any point can be bypassed if the "distance" is zero (overlapping consecutive points), or if the RATE is set to 0ms.

 :warning: When enabled, the MIX ENVelope is **always retriggered** on every new incoming "high gate" (in particular for polyphony).
 This behavior is normal.